NickLombardo2/LEGO_DATASET_Analysis/README.md

-# LEGO_DATASET_Analysis which LEGO Theme has the most amount of LEGO sets answered.
+# LEGO_DATASET_Analysis which LEGO Theme has the most amount of LEGO sets.

 Skills used in this code: